CompVis/stable-diffusion/README.md

 server.
 The advantage of this is that the lengthy model initialization only happens once.
 After that image generation is fast.

+The script uses the readline library to allow for in-line editing, command history (up and down arrows) and more.

 Note that this has only been tested in the Linux environment!